Programs are required to write and read data to and from external sources - such as files, other programs, or network resources.

 }

-Java uses the File object's list method to return an array of Strings, listing the contents of a directory.
+File object's list method to return an array of Strings, listing the contents of a directory.
 If the File does not represent a directory, the list method returns a null value.
 This will cause the application to throw a NUllPointerException, which can be handled by using a try-catch block.

 If one of the files in the directory matches the filename specified by the user, the method returns a string, representing the absolute path to the target file.